Call for Papers Hegel, Religion and Politics Issues and Actuality

 The conference Hegel, Religion and Politics: Issues and Actuality is organized by the Research Center in Public Ethics and Governance at Saint Paul University (Ottawa, Ontario) and will take place on April 15th and 16th.
 Proposals (in either English or French) must be submitted by email to Prof. Martin Thibodeau Thibodeau and Prof. Sophie Cloutier Cloutier before December 31, 2015.
 Proposals must be 300 words long and accompanied by a short CV.
 Selected writers will be notified by January 15th, 2016, and will be asked to submit a 30 minute-presentation by March 15th, 2016.

-Copyright © 2024 Canadian Society for Women in Philosophy
+Copyright © 2024 Canadian Society Working for Inclusion in Philosophy